t-aridi/API-Project-Current-Time-in-a-Capital/README.md

 # Capital City Time API

-This is a simple Flask API created for a class assignment.
+This is a simple Flask API.
 It provides the current time and UTC offset for specified capital cities, protected by token-based authentication.

 ## Base URL